CharleeBrown/ViewVotes/README.md

+# ViewVotes
-# ViewVotes is a quick way to view the votes of your local politicians.
+## a quick way to view the votes of your local politicians.
 Its barebones currently, while I learn the Congress.gov API.
 But the first goal is to enable data extraction.